 The Company's products receive direct widespread competition, including from divisions of other larger independent manufacturers.
 The Company also competes for business with parts manufacturing divisions of some of its major customers.
 Primary competitive factors for the Company's products are performance, price, service and availability.
-The Company's top ten customers accounted for approximately 43% of the Company's consolidated net sales during the year ended June 30, 2011.
-There were no customers that accounted for 10% or more of consolidated net sales in fiscal 2011.
+The Company's top ten customers accounted for approximately 49% of the Company's consolidated net sales during the year ended June 30, 2012.
+There were no customers that accounted for 10% or more of consolidated net sales in fiscal 2012.

-Unfilled open orders for the next six months of \$146,899,000 at June 30, 2011 compares to \$84,419,000 at June 30, 2010.
-The Company saw an increase in orders by oil and gas customers for its 8500 series transmission as higher oil and gas prices have driven demand for new high-horsepower rigs.
+Unfilled open orders for the next six months of \$98,746,000 at June 30, 2012 compares to \$146,899,000 at June 30, 2011.
+The Company saw a decline in orders by oil and gas customers for its 8500 series transmission as current demand has softened for new high-horsepower rigs due to the North American natural gas supply overhang and lower prices.
+In addition, the Company has begun to accept orders and has shipped initial units of its new 7500 series transmission for the oil and gas market.
 Since orders are subject to cancellation and rescheduling by the customer, the six-month order backlog is considered more representative of operating conditions than total backlog.
 However, as procurement and manufacturing "lead times" change, the backlog will increase or decrease, and thus it does not necessarily provide a valid indicator of the shipping rate.
 Cancellations are generally the result of rescheduling activity and do not represent a material change in backlog.